 She specializes in teaching and creating group piano curricula for children, adults, and instrumentalists.
 Her research on intergenerational learning environments developed through her experiences as the Assistant Instructor of Group Piano at The University of Texas at Austin.

 Dr. Chou held a fellowship at The Center for Music Entrepreneurship at the Manhattan School of Music from 2012-13 where she worked alongside Angela Myles Beeching, director of CME and author of Beyond Talent, to assist MSM students and alumni with taking an entrepreneurial approach to creating sustainable careers.
 This led to being the public relations coordinator for the Gina Bachauer International Piano Foundation from 2014-17 where she successfully strengthened relationships to bridge the mission of the foundation with the Utah community and international music communities.

-At the age of 17, she was selected as a Yamaha Young Performing Artist of the Year.
+At the age of 17, she was named as a Yamaha Young Performing Artist of the Year.
 She has performed on summer festival recital series at Steinway Hall in New York and at The Millennium Stage at Washington D.C.’s Kennedy Center.
-At the Philadelphia Academy of Fine Arts, Ms. Chou performed The Raven- A Monodrama for Mezzo-soprano, Viola, and Piano by Gerald Elias with the composer for the bicentennial celebration of Edgar Allan Poe.
+For the bicentennial celebration of Edgar Allan Poe, she performed The Raven- A Monodrama for Mezzo-soprano, Viola, and Piano by Gerald Elias with the composer at the Philadelphia Academy of Fine Arts.
+As a collaborative pianist, Dr. Chou continues to collaborate with vocalists and instrumentalists as well as with young musicians from her colleagues’ teaching studios.